apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.4, vectorized readers are enabled by default for the nested data types (array, map and struct).
 To restore the legacy behavior, set `spark.sql.orc.enableNestedColumnVectorizedReader` and `spark.sql.parquet.enableNestedColumnVectorizedReader` to `false`.
   - Since Spark 3.4, `BinaryType` is not supported in CSV datasource.
 In Spark 3.3 or earlier, users can write binary columns in CSV datasource, but the output content in CSV files is `Object.toString()` which is meaningless; meanwhile, if users read CSV tables with binary columns, Spark will throw an `Unsupported type: binary` exception.
   - Since Spark 3.4, bloom filter joins are enabled by default.
 To restore the legacy behavior, set `spark.sql.optimizer.runtime.bloomFilter.enabled` to `false`.
+  - Since Spark 3.4, when schema inference on external Parquet files, INT64 timestamps with annotation `isAdjustedToUTC=false` will be inferred as TimestampNTZ type instead of Timestamp type.
+To restore the legacy behavior, set `spark.sql.parquet.inferTimestampNTZ.enabled` to `false`.

 ## Upgrading from Spark SQL 3.2 to 3.3